tomciosegal/nutri-store/README.md

     <img src="https://nutri-store.s3-eu-west-1.amazonaws.com/media/images/header.jpg" alt="TheNutristore Header on desktop devices" aria-label="Nutristore" />
 </div>

-- The header features The Nutristore logo on the far left, which links to the home page of the site.
+- The header features on every page apart from the checkout pages.
+The Nutristore logo on the far left, which links to the home page of the site.

 - Next to the The Nutristore logo a free shipping icon is placed, this link will direct to a details how user can avail free shipping.